genyman/docs/mkdocs/docs/index.md

 Tool 'genyman' (version 'x.x.x') was successfully installed.
 ```

+!!! note "Getting help"
+    When you execute `genyman` or `genyman --help` you will get info about all available options.

 ## How to update

 To update the tool to the latest version: